yashwantreddy/TOOL1_FINAL_PROJECT/README.md

 ## Topic Modeling using TFIDF and NMF

-Given the diverse selection of TED talks to watch/read, is it possible to generalize into really simple categories?
+Given the diverse selection of TED talks to watch/read, is it possible to generalize into simple categories?

 ![image](images/topic_modeling.png)

 My Topic Modeling model (NMF) seems to derive these topics.
+We can notice that **Topic 11** talks about universe, stars and galaxies, **Topic 14** is about robotics, **Topic 2** is about listening and sound while **Topic 3** is regarding songs and music.

 ## Next Steps